-Truss and Sunak attack Welsh government at hustings
+Tory leadership: Truss and Sunak attack Welsh government

 Mr Sunak indicated he was opposed to more devolution for the Senedd and said he would be an "activist prime minister when it comes to Wales" who would call out devolution "when its failing".

-He said "we need to be more prepared to call out the failures of the devolved government here, because this path of onward devolution has not worked and actually delivering better health care and education for the people of Wales."
+He said "we need to be more prepared to call out the failures of the devolved government here, because this path of onward devolution has not worked in actually delivering better health care and education for the people of Wales."

 "If the UK government is sending billions of pounds over to Wales, and it's being squandered, it's not being spent properly, and children are not being taught properly in schools and people are waiting unacceptably long for health care treatment, we need to call that out and we need to make sure we improve it."